 There are a few circumstances where it is best to limit or avoid sexual intercourse during pregnancy.
 Women with a history of miscarriage should limit their sexual contact, as should women experiencing infection, abnormal cramps or bleeding, pain upon intercourse, or abnormal vaginal discharge.

-It is important to only have one sexual partner during pregnancy, and for that partner to be monogamous, so as to reduce the risk of the mother getting a sexually transmitted disease (STD).
-Sexually transmitted diseases, such as Gonorrhea, Chlamydia, Herpes and HIV/AIDS) can seriously jeopardize the health of mother and baby.
-If it is not possible to be monogamous during pregnancy, at the very least, barrier contraception (such as latex condoms and dental dams) needs to be used during every sexual encounter.
+It is important to practice safe sex during pregnancy to avoid contracting a sexually transmitted disease (STD).
+Sexually transmitted diseases, such as Gonorrhea, Chlamydia, Herpes and HIV/AIDS can seriously jeopardize the health of mother and baby.
+If it is not possible to be monogamous during pregnancy, at the very least, barrier contraception (such as latex condoms and dental dams) should be used during every sexual encounter.
 You should immediately notify your doctor if you suspect you may have contracted a sexually transmitted disease during your pregnancy.

 - Exercise and Energy During Pregnancy.
 It is healthy and a good idea to maintain an exercise program during your pregnancy, although you may need to alter your normal exercise routine to make this happen.
 Exercise promotes strength and endurance, both of which are important for helping your body manage the increased weight and physical stress of pregnancy, and for preparing your body for the physical challenge of labor.
 Keeping fit during pregnancy can also help minimize the muscle, bone and joint aches caused by weight gain and other body changes.
 Many fitness centers offer classes for pregnant women, with routines specifically adapted to reduce impact and to accommodate the later stages of pregnancy.
 Because each woman's needs will be different, it is a good idea to discuss your exercise plans with your doctor prior to implementing them.